-In the event of an outage, please contact Modern at (509) 928-4540 – after hours please call our answering service at (509) 926-9800.
+In the event of an outage, please contact Modern at (509) 928-4540.
 Your health and safety is our number one priority.
 To reduce the risk of exposing you and our employees to COVID-19, Modern’s lobby is closed to the public until further notice.
-Our bill payment website will be down for maintenance on Saturday, May 23rd starting at 2 am.
-The scheduled update will take less than one hour to complete.
-The office will be closed on Monday, May 26th in observance of Memorial Day.
+Modern will be closed on Friday, July 3rd.

 ☎ Emergency After Hours Phone Number: (509) 926-9800

 operates and maintains the water infrastructure within Modern’s service boundaries.
 It performs a variety of tasks that include installation of water services, fire hydrants and new water mains.
 It also finds and repairs underground water leaks, maintains the pumping apparatus and continually tests the system to ensure a high level of water quality.
 Our source of water is the Spokane Valley – Rathdrum Prairie Aquifer.
 Monthly, water samples are collected by our field personal and delivered to an independent laboratory for water quality testing.
 The quality of our water meets all state and federal regulations.

 New Construction Service Application

 We welcome the opportunity to provide new water service to you.
 Please complete the service application form.